 As you can see, you can search by single stranded patterns, double stranded patterns, knitting with 2 strands of the same weight, and knitting with 3 strands of yarn.

 If you’ve got a knitting fever to knit faster, double stranded knitting can solve that problem.
 Obviously, knitting with single strands of thin yarn will take longer to complete any project.

-Knitting with yarn held double to make a thicker yarn will produce more visible results quickly.
+Knitting with yarn held double to make a thicker yarn, like in this cowl pattern, will produce more visible results quickly.
 Problem solved.

 Speaking of visible results, it's time to learn how to double up yarn for knitting.

 How to Knit with Yarn Held Double

 Double stranded knitting is super easy and doesn’t require you to learn anything new.
 Like with any knitting project, it’ll require a cast on like this one or this one, a basic bind off, knitting and purling.

 The only difference from "regular" knitting to double stranded knitting is the fact that you’re holding two strands of yarn together, or multiple strands to accomplish it.

 Here's how to knit with yarn held double.
 Cast on with 2 strands of yarn as if they’re 1 strand of yarn, as shown above.
 Knit or purl as if you’re using only 1 strand.

 In other words, do everything you’d normally do with 1 strand, but with 2 strands of yarn held together.
 Easy, right?